 After all this time, I’ve come to see that the wisest people and philosophers throughout the ages always come back to the same conclusion.
 They may say it in a slightly different way, or come at it from a different angle.
 Their concept of God may even be different.
 But in essence they all boil down to the same few key pearls of wisdom on how to live life to the fullest.

-I’ve decided to summarise all my favourite teachings, some which have literally changed my life, into seven core maxims.
+I’ve decided to summarise all my favourite teachings, some which have literally changed my life, into seven core maxims I now live by.
 When life hurts, when things don’t seem fair, when I don’t know what to do, they serve as a reminder to shift my perspective.
 I hope they offer some solace to you too, whatever you may be going through.

 I’m pretty sure every wiseman, sage, guru, new age teacher, etc. emphasises this principle.
 This is also one of the core teachings of Echkart Tolle, one of the most famous modern day spiritual teachers.
 He extols it repeatedly in his bestselling books, including The Power of Now and Stillness Speaks.